Alexandria Medical Reserve Corps

 - Basic Life Support (BLS) CPR

 Human Resources and Health Department Supervisors review intern and practicum requests on a case-by-case basis.
-Call 703.746.4902 for more information.
-Many schools will require that an agreement be in place before an intern can start.
+Call 703.746.4978 for more information.
+Many schools require that an agreement be in place before an intern can start.
 All interns and practicum students are subject to a background check.